 The monument for Cecil B. DeMille, overlooking Paramount Studios.

-While you may not know him, as someone who donated an outstanding library to UCLA, I am very familiar with the owner of the grandest temple on the grounds, William A. Clark, Jr.
+The monument for great comedic actress, and love of William Randolph Hearst, Marion Davies.
+Next is William A. Clark, Jr. While you may not know him, as someone who donated an outstanding library to UCLA, I am very familiar with the owner of the grandest temple on the ground.

 Alfalfa, from Our Gang.
 His dad and a picture of his, uh, interesting invention is next to him.